Trolling

 Online Usage

-Numerous forums and Usenet boards are dedicated to the fine art of what the New York Times[10] called “manipulating other people’s emotional equilibrium.”
-Trolling can be considered a form of cyberbullying and in the context of online gaming, this practice is also known as griefing.
-In addition, Wikipedia has an overview of research[5] behind the human motivation to troll.
+Trolling is most commonly associated with online discussions where users are subjected to offensive or superfluous posts and messages in order to provoke a response.
+Numerous forums and Usenet boards are dedicated to the fine art of what the New York Times[10] called "manipulating other people's emotional equilibrium."
+Trolling can be considered a form of cyberbullying and.
+For more information, Wikipedia[2] offers a consistently updated summary of research[5] behind the human motivation to troll.

 Griefing